All Episodes

 That's actually the difference between our civilization and the enemies we face.

-And that is why Trump believes that actually uh pretending that treating these guys like they held up a liquor store and affording them the full protection of the U.S. Constitution is a fool's game.
+And that is why Trump believes that actually pretending that treating these guys like they held up a liquor store and affording them the full protection of the U.S. Constitution is a fool's game.

-Our enemies understand it's a Fool's game and they know how to game the system.
+Our enemies understand it's a fool's game and they know how to game the system.

-So this is this is what Khalid Sheikh Mohammed will be doing when he gets out of jail.
+This is what Khalid Sheikh Mohammed will be doing when he gets out of jail.

 So that's slightly going too far on the Western assimilation there.

-Uh that that is the euphemism.
+That is the euphemism.

-Uh and uh but you can actually now get a master's degree in these euphemisms.
+But you can actually now get a master's degree in these euphemisms.

-It's amazing, it's a great deal.
+It's a great deal.

 You'll never be out of work if you do that.

-Let's go to Anne in Little Silver New Jersey.
+Let's go to Anne in Little Silver, New Jersey.

-Anne, you're live on the Rush Limbaugh Show.
+Anne, you're live on the Rush Limbaugh show.

 Great to have you with us.